 What Is Index Averaging?

-Index averaging refers to how an insurer might average an index’s values when calculating the return of an indexed annuity.
-Over 75% of all indexed annuities use some form of averaging, usually in conjunction with an indexing method such as annual reset, high-water mark or point-to-point.
+Index averaging refers to how an insurer might average an index’s values when calculating the return of a fixed index annuity.
+Over 75% of all fixed index annuities use some form of averaging, usually in conjunction with an indexing method such as annual reset, high-water mark or point-to-point.

-Averaging affects indexed annuity contracts by limiting the possible gains, but also guaranteeing that interest won’t be credited based on the index’s lowest point.
+Averaging affects fixed index annuity contracts by limiting the possible gains, but also guaranteeing that interest won’t be credited based on the index’s lowest point.

 “The benefit of this could be to lower the impact of short-term market volatility,” Matt Lewis, a Certified Long-Term Care (CLTC) specialist and vice president of Insurance at Carson Group, told Annuity.org.
 However, Lewis also said that averaging can result in “lower returns than those methods that are directly linked to the index’s performance.”